reversed-coffee/false-positive-lab/README.md

 ### Analysis

 These detections are false positives.
-Many antivirus engines rely on generic behavioral patterns or maching learning heuristics.
+Many antivirus engines rely on generic behavioral patterns or machine learning heuristics.
 Terms like `susgen` (suspicious generic) and `ML.Attribute` (machine learning attribute) indicate that the "detection" is likely a result of heuristic analysis rather than a specific signature match, **not a confirmation of malicious intent**.